ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 #### Resource Groups
 {: #vpc-tg-dns-iam-iam_resource_groups}

 The *shared* team and the *network* team are now nicely separated.
 But how is Application1 isolated from Shared and Application2?
 They are Editor for the same types of services.

 This is where resource groups can help out.
-Each service instance (i.e resource) has a resource group attribute that is initialized upon creation and can not be changed.
-In other words each resource is in one resource group.
+Each service instance (i.e. resource) has a resource group attribute that is initialized upon creation and cannot be changed.
+In other words, each resource is in one resource group.

 Resource Group diagram: